-WESTFORD -- Gearing up for the new academic year, members of the Nashoba Valley Technical School Committee have voted to fill a number of key positions in the district's administrative staff, including that of the long vacant assistant superintendent.
+WESTFORD -- Gearing up for the new academic year, members of the Nashoba Valley Technical School Committee voted last Tuesday night to fill a number of key positions in the district's administrative staff, including that of the long-vacant assistant superintendent.

 According to Superintendent Judith Klimkiewicz, the position of assistant superintendent had been left unfilled since 2009 due to the impact on the school's budget of the current economic climate.